infra-geo-ouverte/igo/readme.md

 It will take a few time for the first start-up (mostly because of ubuntu/trusty64 box download) and about 2 minutes thereafter.

-You can now access the IGO-Navigator!
+You can now access the IGO-Viewer!

 Vagrant Documentation: **http://docs.vagrantup.com/v2/cli/index.html**